-Deviating from the assessment approaches described above, an investment in bonds of excluded issuers was nevertheless permitted if the particular requirements for use-of-proceeds bonds were met.
+Deviation from the assessment approaches described above permitted an investment in bonds of excluded issuers if the particular requirements for use-of-proceeds bonds were met.
 In this case, the bond was first checked for compliance with the ICMA Principles for green bonds, social bonds, or sustainability bonds.
-In addition, a defined minimum of ESG criteria was checked in relation to the issuer of the bond, and issuers and their bonds that did not meet these criteria were excluded.
+Additionally, a defined minimum of ESG criteria was checked concerning the issuer of the bond, and issuers and their bonds not meeting these criteria were excluded.